-New Plan to Make Albany County Leg more "Citizen Friendly"
+Modernization Resolution Will Make Albany County Leg More "Citizen Friendly"

-The legislature’s co-chairs of the Modernization Task Force (Lynne Lekakis and Mark Grimm) are the resolution’s co-sponsors.
+The legislature’s co-chairs of the Modernization Task Force, Lynne Lekakis (D-Albany) and Mark Grimm (R-Guilderland) co-sponsored the resolution.

-Finance Committee Vice Chair Mark Grimm (R-Guilderland) said, “Communication today is about transparency and engagement.
-This comprehensive plan would make it much easier for citizens to understand and follow what we are doing and therefore more likely to become part of the discussion.”
+Finance Committee Vice Chair Mark Grimm said, “Communication today is about transparency and engagement.
+This comprehensive plan will make it much easier for citizens to understand and follow what we are doing and therefore more likely to become part of the discussion.”

 AMENDING THE 2018 BUDGET AND AUTHORIZING THE EXPENDITURE OF FUNDS FROM THE ALBANY COUNTY LEGISLATURE’S COMMUNICATIONS EQUIPMENT LINE REGARDING MODERNIZATION OF THE COUNTY LEGISLATURE